Brian Stablein

-Brian Patrick Stablein (born April 14, 1970) is a former American football wide receiver in the National Football League.
+Brian Patrick Stablein (born April 14, 1970) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Denver Broncos in the eighth round of the 1993 NFL draft.

-Early years
+Early life

 Stablein played high school football at McDowell High School in Erie, Pennsylvania.
 He was a walk-on to the Ohio State Buckeyes football team in 1988.
 He earned a scholarship in 1990 with the Ohio State Buckeyes.

 Professional career

 Denver Broncos

-He was drafted by the Denver Broncos in the 8th round of the 1993 NFL Draft.
+Stablein was selected by the Denver Broncos in the eighth round of the 1993 NFL draft with the 210th overall pick.
 On August 22, 1993, he was waived along with 11 other players.

 Cincinnati Bengals

 On August 25, 1993, he was claimed off of waivers by the Cincinnati Bengals.
 He was waived by the Bengals on August 31, 1993.

 Indianapolis Colts

 From 1994 to 1997, Stablein played four seasons with the Indianapolis Colts, where he caught 51 passes for 540 yards and caught 2 touchdown passes.

 New England Patriots

 On March 19, 1998, he signed a three-year contract with the New England Patriots, and was projected to replace the departed Dave Meggett on returns.
 In 5 exhibition games with the team, he caught two passes for 19 yards and fair caught his only 2 punt return attempts.
 He was waived on August 31, 1998.